Challenge Keywords: teen pregnancy, home foreclosure, compassionate divorce, parenting – anorexia – sexual trauma, Parent Plus loans

 Even before these traumas happened, during early high school years, as a parent I began to loosen the so-called emotional strings that bonded a parent/child together.
 This did not mean I’d stop caring and being with them, it meant they are their own being and are capable of working through what comes before them.
 I’m there at their side if and when they need me.
 I’d support them any way I could.
 I knew someday they’d be going off on their own, it’s best to loosen/untie those strings now.
 I’m glad I did.
 When the traumas did happen I was there for them with a clear purpose, to be present and breath.
 It may not have been as they would have wanted me to be, I was there in the best way I knew how.

 Wisdom: Being fully present with an awareness of your breath allows something bigger to take place.
 A safe space is created and the energy starts to shift with calmness and grace.
 It doesn’t matter if it’s the parent, the child, or both together being present and breathing, the energy shifts.
-One’s Divine essence finds a lit path through the dens, stuck energy.
+One’s Divine essence finds a lit path through the dense, stuck energy.

 College Finances for Parents